pingidentity/server-sdk-maven/README.md

   -DinteractiveMode=false
 ```

-### 2. Implement the Server SDK extension
+### 2. Implement the Server SDK extension(s)

 The new project will contain an example extension class in `src/main/java`.
+To implement your Server SDK extension, modify or replace this class, and add
+any others that you need.
+A single project may include multiple Server SDK
+extensions, which will be packaged as a single extension bundle.

-At a minimum, you will need to customize or replace this class, as well
+You will also need to customize the generated `pom.xml`:

-as the generated `pom.xml`.
+* Provide project metadata in the following fields:
+  * `name`
+  * `description`
+  * `organization`
+* Set the target PingData version by changing `server-sdk.version`.
+  Examples of valid values are `8.1.0.0` and `8.2.0.0-EA`.

 If you'd like other assets to appear in the extension bundle, place
 them in a subdirectory of `src/main/assembly` and configure `assembly.xml`